ipaulaa/desafio/README.md

 # Challenge 01: Desafio

-This project is an **About Me** page created as part of my HTML learning journey.
-It's designed to practice essential HTML elements like: _headings_, _paragraphs_, _lists_, _links_, and _images_ to build a structured and informative webpage.
+This project is an **About Me page**, created as part of my learning journey in web development.
+The objective was to build a **personal profile page** to practice essential HTML concepts and provide information about my contact methods and curiosities.

 ## 📸 Screenshots